News and Updates

 Note: The judges will have an actual copy of the

-new edition of the
+latest edition of the

+MLA Handbook (9th edition, 2021).
 If you use online "cheat sheets" that claim to summarize MLA rules, such

 as the one linked above, rather than referring to the actual MLA